Legacy Video Files

 ‘Critically Endangered’ in the Presence of Aggravating Conditions

-Dependence on social media provider; lack of offline equivalent; infringing intellectual property right; unstable or small community of interest; encryption.
+Dependence on social media provider; lack of offline equivalent; uncertainty over IPR or the presence of orphaned works; unstable or small community of interest; encryption.

 Vulnerable in the Presence of Good Practice